What is drift diving? 20 awesome drift diving tips for beginners to help you enjoy your first drift dive in safety

-When you’re descending on a drift dive, be aware of the current and how strong it is.
-If you’re on a low visibility dive, you’ll have no reference of speed until the bottom comes into view.
+When you’re descending on a drift dive be aware of the current and how strong it is.
+If the drift dive is also low visibility you’ll have no reference of speed until the bottom comes into view.

-Make sure you are facing forward and that you’re already watching for obstacles ahead of you as you descent and get closer to the bottom.
+Make sure you are facing in the direction of travel and that you’re already watching for obstacles ahead.

-15. Be careful on your ascent on a drift dive
+15. Be careful on your ascent from a drift dive

-Once you leave the bottom, and this is especially true in lower visibility waters, you’ll no longer be able to see the bottom.
+Once you leave the bottom, and this is especially true in lower visibility waters, you may no longer be able to see the bottom.
 You will no longer have any reference of your speed.
-For example, if you’re in a car or a train, it’s the speed at which thing go past that provides your brain with the concept of speed.

 Currents can be very strong and there’s no way you’d be able to swim against them.
 Be careful when diving in currents that could push you deeper than your planned dive depth.

-Watch your depth gauge or dive computer.
-Make sure your planned depth is not exceeded.
-This is better explained by way of an example, which is provided by the good old Elphinestone Reef.
+Watch your depth gauge or dive computer to make sure your planned depth is not exceeded.

-We were a group of around eight divers, four buddy pairs.
+This happened diving in the Red Sea on the Elphinstone Reef.
+We were a group of around eight divers and four buddy pairs.
 We were dropped off as usual on the north point of the reef.
-Our instruction as normal was to immediately descend as soon as we hit the water.
-The problem we encountered was the current was not only flowing north to south, but in a downwards direction too.
+Our instruction were as normal, which was to descend immediately as soon as we hit the water.
+The problem we encountered was the current was not only flowing north to south but also in a downwards direction too.

 Always go with the flow and never fight the current.
 For one it’s usually impossible to swim against the current in any case.

 It’s much more fun to just go in the direction of the flow.
-In trying to fight the current, you’ll soon run our of air and your dive will be no fun at all.
+If you try to fight the current you’ll soon run our of air and your dive will be no fun at all.